Tuesday, July 14, 2020

 As Skinner is described by Floswimming, "He continues to apply his analytical mind towards using cutting-edge scientific methods on his swimmers.
 In a sport where races are won and lost by hundredths of seconds, Skinner is always searching for new and creative ways to get his swimmers to move faster through the water."

-Watch his use of KAATSU here, produced by Floswimming.
-Skinner also shared his more recent thoughts about KAATSU and how athletes can accelerate their skill acquisition in the video above.
+Watch his use of KAATSU, the original BFR, here, produced by Floswimming.
+Skinner also shared his more recent thoughts about KAATSU the original BFR and how athletes can accelerate their skill acquisition in the video above.

 Copyright © 2014 - 2017 by KAATSU Global